-- Categorical Exclusion (CE) Improvements are categorically excluded in FHWA regulations from the need to prepare an EIS due to the typical nature of the improvements and the level and intensity of expected impacts, which are not expected to be significant.
+- Categorical Exclusion (CE) Improvements are categorically excluded in FHWA regulations from the NEPA process (i.e., EA or EIS considerations) due to the typical nature of the improvements.
 A public and agency coordination process will be provided to document the process of refining the improvements and avoiding and minimizing impacts to natural and social resources. - Environmental Assessment (EA) Study of alternatives and environmental consequences will be performed and documented to determine the significance of the potential impacts.
 Based on the findings of this First Tier EIS, these impacts are not considered at this time to be significant.
 Should it be determined upon the conclusion of the EA that significant impacts would occur, an EIS will be performed.
 A public and agency coordination process, including a public hearing, will be provided to refine the improvements and consider avoidance, minimization and mitigation of environmental consequences. - Environmental Impact Statement (EIS) The range of alternatives is broad with high variability of environmental consequences.
 The yet to be defined environmental consequences are anticipated at this time to be potentially significant such that a more comprehensive alternatives analysis and public/agency process is warranted.
 A public and agency coordination process, including a location public hearing, will be provided to refine the improvements and consider avoidance, minimization and mitigation of environmental consequences.